Faculty

 SC Johnson Graduate School of Management, Cornell University

-Dr. Mannix’s research and teaching focuses on effective organizational performance and the factors that make individuals motivated, high-performing leaders and team members.
-Her work concentrates on principled leadership, creating environments of belonging and inclusion, leading high-performance teams and leading sustainable organizational change.
+Dr. Elizabeth Mannix’s research and teaching focuses on effective organizational performance and the factors that make individuals motivated, high-performing leaders and team members.
+Her work concentrates on principled leadership, creating environments of belonging and inclusion, heading high-performance teams and leading sustainable organizational change.

 Mannix has worked with professionals across various industries including healthcare, consulting, government and the military, finance, education, engineering, consumer products and manufacturing.
 Mannix earned her PhD in social and organizational psychology from the University of Chicago.